 The Ghostly Sightings of Anne Boleyn at Blickling Hall

 Anne Boleyn was married to King Henry VIII and crowned Queen of England on 1 June 1533 but was famously beheaded in London on the orders of her husband when he became frustrated that she didn’t bear him a son and heir.
 Her father, Sir Thomas Boleyn, did nothing to help her - he stood by as his daughter and son, George Boleyn, were executed for high treason, incest and adultery.
 It is now said that her headless ghost returns every year on the anniversary of her execution on 19 May.
 As the day becomes night and it gets closer to midnight, Anne Boleyn’s ghost rides along the driveway up to the house in a coach drawn by four spectral horses and a headless horseman, with her own head on her lap.
-The moment the coach arrives in front of Blickling Hall the coach vanishes into thin air and Anne Boleyn, wearing a white dress, enters the Hall and roams the corridors until the early hours of the next morning.
+The moment the coach arrives in front of Blickling Hall the coach vanishes into thin air and Anne Boleyn, wearing a white or grey dress, enters the Hall and roams the corridors and rooms until the early hours of the next morning.
 It is also said that when news of Anne's death reached Blickling in 1536 four headless horses were seen dragging the body of a headless man across Norfolk.
-The National Trust, who now own Blickling Hall, arrange events to mark the fateful anniversary every year.
+The National Trust, who now care for Blickling Hall, arrange events to mark the fateful anniversary every year.

 Anne Boleyn’s father, Sir Thomas Boleyn, is also said to haunt the Blickling estate, having been cursed for taking no action to prevent two of his children being executed by Henry VIII.
 Each year his ghost has to attempt to cross 12 bridges before cockcrow.
 His frantic route takes him from Blickling to Aylsham, Burgh, Buxton, Coltishall, Meyton, Oxnead and Wroxham.